 Who Needs an MSP?

-MSPs are one of the most cost-effective IT solutions that small-to-medium-sized businesses (SMBs) can call upon for IT solutions.
+MSPs are one of the most cost-effective IT solutions that small-to-medium-sized businesses (SMBs) can call upon for remote IT solutions.
 For a nominal monthly fee, MSPs provide organizations with an acceptable priced answer to the complex technology pains that small businesses experience.

 What do businesses get in return for this nominal fee?
 Well, for starters, they get access to expertise, best practices, and world-class tools and technologies that will then be used to reduce risk, enhance efficiencies, and even change the culture.
 This can be done by introducing internal IT operations to new technologies and processes that can become a new catalyst for business development.